gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 *why does evil, almost every single time, come out stronger than good?*

+Alongside the wolves there is a human story: a young man searching for God in the Soviet steppe, a drug addict, a Christ figure, a party official.

 The novel isn't perfectly built.
 It's too long, too various, too ambitious.
 But the wolves are perfect.